pachterlab/monod_examples/docs/source/usage.rst

  fitted_adata = inference.perform_inference(input_adata, fitmodel, dataset_string='your_output_dirname')

 Note that the code will expect the anndata object to have specific layer names (e.g. 'unspliced', 'spliced', 'protein').
-If these are not the names you have, please include the keyword argument e.g. ``modality_name_dict = {'unspliced': 'nascent', 'spliced': 'mature', 'protein':'your_protein_name'}''.
+If these are not the names you have, please include the keyword argument e.g. ``modality_name_dict = {'unspliced': 'nascent', 'spliced': 'mature', 'protein':'your_protein_name'}``.

 This call will first filter the given anndata for suitable genes.
 Then it will iterate over a grid of sampling parameter values, and fit the optimum biological parameters for each gene for the given CME model.